• Skip to primary navigation

 backyard gardening, berry garden, homebaking, homegrown redcurrant, love gardening, organic redcurrant, redcurrant, Redcurrant Scones Recipe, scones

-Add cubed cold butter to dry mixture.
-Using a pastry dough cutter crumble butter and flour together.
+Now, add cubed cold butter to your dry mixture.
+Use a pastry dough cutter to crumble the butter into the mixture.
+This should create a coarse, crumbly texture.

-Cover the bowl with a lid or a food plastic wrap and place it into the fridge so the butter doesn’t melt or soften.
+Once you're done, cover the bowl with a lid or food plastic wrap and place it in the fridge.
+This will help make sure that the butter doesn’t melt or soften, which is crucial for the final texture of your scones.

 backyard gardening, berry garden, homebaking, homegrown redcurrant, love gardening, organic redcurrant, redcurrant, Redcurrant Scones Recipe, scones

-Combine egg mixture with crumbled flour, add redcurrant and fold everything together using a silicone spatula.
+Now, combine this egg mixture with your crumbled flour.
+Add in your prepared red currants and fold everything together using a silicone spatula.

 backyard gardening, berry garden, homebaking, homegrown redcurrant, love gardening, organic redcurrant, redcurrant, Redcurrant Scones Recipe, scones